 Nothing on the 2020 X3 is cheap; BMW also stands for “bring my wallet.”

 The 2020 X3 is flexible in ways that would impress an Olympic gymnast.

 Base cars get impressive equipment but also cost more than $40,000.
-Starting from an average score, the X3 gets points above average for its excellent options and an 8.8-inch touchscreen.
-It loses a point for charging extra for Apple CarPlay compatibility after a one-year trial.
-We land at a 6 for features.
+Starting from an average score, the X3 gets points above average for its good base features, excellent options, good warranty, and an 8.8-inch touchscreen.
+It's a 9 for features.